 Talk is repetitive, full of rambling, incomplete, or run-on sentences, and usually contains a lot of unnecessary words.
 Most answers contain echoes of the question.
 Our speech is full of such echoes.
 Dialogue, contrary to popular view, is not a recording of actual speech; it is a semblance of speech, an invented language of exchanges that build in tempo or content toward climaxes.
 Some people mistakenly believe that all a writer has to do is turn on a tape recorder to capture dialogue.

-The more manipulative the writer, the more invisible the effort to please us the readers.
+The more manipulative the writer, the more invisible the effort to please us, the readers.
 To that end, Stein reminds us, less is more.
 Or as E.B.
 White so effectively advised in his writing guide Elements of Style “Omit useless words.”
-Except White is talking about grammar, Stein is taking, once again, about reader experience.
+Except White is talking about grammar, Stein is talking, once again, about reader experience.

 You can’t have come this far without knowing that my most urgent message to writers is that you are providing stimuli for the reader’s experience.
 I remember Shelly Lowenkopf, a remarkable teacher of writers, admonishing the author of what was intended as a love scene that her mention of every article of clothing that was being removed read like a laundry list rather than a scene between two people.
 A more common error is detailing the clothing worn by a character as if preparing a missing person’s bulletin, when one distinguishing item would suffice and allow the reader to imagine the rest.

 Stein on Writing utilizes writing samples from George Orwell, Franz Kafka and John Updike.
-The book focuses on fiction writing, but Stein is quick to argue that fiction techniques can and should be applied to non-fiction; things like drama, plot, word choice, focus, quick pace, and once again, anticipating the reader’s needs.
-3
+The book focuses on fiction writing, but Stein is quick to argue that fiction techniques can and should be applied to nonfiction: things like drama, plot, word choice, focus, quick pace, and once again, anticipating the reader’s needs.
+4

 In working with literally hundreds of authors over a period of years I concluded that the single characteristic that most makes a difference in the success of an article or nonfiction book is the author’s courage in revealing normally unspoken things about himself or his society.
 It takes guts to be a writer.
 A writer’s job is to tell the truth in an interesting way.
 The truth is that adultery, theft, hypocrisy, envy, and boredom are all sings practiced everywhere that human nature thrives.